New study aims to tame sedation risks for Life-Support patients

 Summary

-This study looks at how painkillers and sedatives are given to patients on ECMO, a life support machine for severe heart or lung failure.
-Researchers will collect data on current sedation use and work with patients, families, and staff to create a better sedation guide.
-The goal is to reduce side effects like confusion, memory problems, and long hospital stays.
-About 120 adults in UK intensive care units will take part.
+This study looks at how painkillers and sedatives are given to patients on ECMO, a life-support machine for severe heart or lung failure.
+Researchers will first review current sedation practices in UK hospitals, then work with patients, families, and staff to design a safer sedation protocol.
+The goal is to reduce complications like confusion, memory problems, and long hospital stays.

 Get updates